Kim-J-Smith/Simple-Button/README.md

 ### Button Combinations
 - Sometimes we want a combination of buttons to do something completely new.
 This is where **button combinations** come in.
 - Find `Mode-Set` in `CUSTOMIZATION` at the top of the file `simple_button_config.h`, Change `#define SIMPLEBTN_MODE_ENABLE_COMBINATION 0` to `#define SIMPLEBTN_MODE_ENABLE_COMBINATION 1 `to enable **button combinations**.
-- The button combination in this project is` predecessor button `+` successor button `.
+- The button combination in this project is `predecessor button` + `successor(next) button`.
 The composite button's callback is bound to the `next button` and specifies its` previous button `at the` next button `.
 When the user presses the `next button` during the `previous button` press, the button combination callback function bound to the `next button` is triggered.
 - button combinations are in order. `button A + button B` is A different combination from `button B + button A`.
 - Neither the `predecessor` nor the `successor` button will trigger their short press, long press/timed long press/hold, double click/count multi-click callbacks **after the button combination fires**. (**But if the [keep-long-press](# keep-long-press) mode is enabled and the keep-long-press callback is triggered before the buttonstroke is triggered, the buttonstroke will not work!!**)
 - While composite button callbacks don't pass asynchronous handlers as arguments, **async handlers can't be missing**.